 It doesn’t do either of us any good if I give her a huge serving and have her eat what she can and see the rest tossed in the garbage.

 I shared a post on a new Organic Stoneground Pizza kit at BJs- this is a perfect option for parents who are busy and want to have the kids make a meal.
-My five and seven year old can make this pizza alone.
+My five and seven-year-olds can make this pizza alone.
 It’s beautiful.
 You can see our review here and/or watch the video below.

 LET THE KIDS EAT CEREAL